cs2620-pr/wire-protocols-grpc/notebook.md

-**Engineering Notebook Entry: Re-Implementing our Chat Application with gRPC**
+# Engineering Notebook Entry: Re-Implementing our Chat Application with gRPC

 *by Pranav Ramesh and Mohamed Zidan Cassim*

 ---

 ### Objective
-The goal of this exercise was to re-implement our previously designed chat application, by replacing the use of sockets and our custom wire protocol/JSON with a gRPC implementation.
-This document examines the impact of this transition on application complexity, data size, client and server architecture, and testing.
+For this exercise, we decided to re-implement our previous chat application, replacing our custom wire protocol/JSON approach with gRPC.
+We wanted to see how this would affect application complexity, data size, architecture, and testing.
+This notebook documents our findings and the challenges we faced along the way.

 ---

 ### Implementation Approach

 #### 1. Migration from Sockets to gRPC
-- Our original implementation used broadcasting, and whilst trying to migrate this code to gRPC, we quickly realized that gRPC is primarily used for polling.
-However, we had also implemented polling in a previous iteration before deciding that broadcasting was a better design choice, and were able to refer back to and utilize some aspects of this implementation.
+- Our original socket implementation used broadcasting, which worked great.
+When we started migrating to gRPC, we quickly hit our first roadblock: gRPC is primarily designed for polling, not broadcasting!
+Fortunately, we had implemented polling in a previous iteration before deciding on broadcasting, so we had some code to fall back on.
-- The original implementation utilized raw sockets and JSON for message serialization.
+- Our original implementation was pretty bare-bones: raw sockets and JSON for message serialization.
-- gRPC replaces this with Remote Procedure Calls (RPC) over HTTP/2, leveraging Protocol Buffers (protobuf) for data serialization.
+- With gRPC, we now had Remote Procedure Calls over HTTP/2 with Protocol Buffers (protobuf) handling serialization.
-- Instead of handling low-level socket programming, the application now defines service contracts via Protobuf and auto-generates client and server stubs.
+- The biggest difference was that we no longer had to deal with the headache of low-level socket programming.
+Instead, we defined service contracts in Protobuf and let the system generate client and server stubs for us.

 ##### 1.1 Broadcasting in the Original Implementation

-In our socket-based implementation, we used a broadcasting approach where the server would actively push messages to connected clients without them having to request updates.
-This was implemented through the `send_to_recipients` method in our original server:
+In our original socket-based implementation, we used a broadcasting approach where the server would actively push messages to clients.
+This worked really well for a chat application, where you want messages to appear instantly.
+Here's how we did it with the `send_to_recipients` method:

 ```python
 def send_to_recipients(self, message: ChatMessage, exclude_socket=None):